 Dragon and phoenix

-Luter was a pet rat, white, red eyed.
+Luter was a pet rat, white, red-eyed.
 He lived with Pander all his life.
-Pander had always been kind to Luter: never locked him up in a cage, always shared his beer and chips with the rat generously.
-Pander had been a bit mad, though.
+Pander had always been kind to Luter: never locked him up in a cage, always shared his beer and chips generously.
+Pander was a bit mad, though.

-Luter’s first memory was a bright flash, a big bang in the unconscious darkness, the beginning of the endless chain of reminiscences, colorful shards with sharp edges, frozen bits of time.
+Luter’s first memory was a bright flash, a big bang in the unconscious darkness, the beginning of the endless chain of reminiscences, colourful shards with sharp edges, frozen bits of time.

 It all began with this:

 They’re both breathing hard, speaking is not easy.
 Pander’s voice is raspy, almost growling.
-The second voice is melodical, female.
+The second voice is melodic, female.
 It’s as sweet and sticky as honey…

 “Tell me about your tattoo,” the sweet voice asks ingratiatingly.

 “It’s a dragon ripping a phoenix apart,” Pander answers, his tone careless.
 A tense silence follows…